 First ask yourself if you really need to sync Google and Outlook calendars.
 You might think you do, but there are several alternative approaches which might solve your problem.

-For example, if you have an iPhone, Android phone or just about any other phone, you should be able to add multiple accounts and therefore multiple calendars.
+For example, if you have an iPhone or Android phone you should be able to add multiple accounts and therefore multiple calendars.

 If you're using a PC or laptop with the Outlook application in Windows, it could be time to ditch it and move to the online version, Outlook.com, which supports multiple calendars.